CHXQ/Hello-World/README.md

 # Hello-World
 5.29
-Today is a prtty day
+Today is a pretty day